quex-tech/developer-docs/consumer/getting_started.md

 ## Send request

 Once the value is estimated, the request can be created by calling `request` function on our contract with the value taken from the first step.
-This transaction submits the on-chain request that is captured by the pool relayer, transferred to the oracle in the pool.
+This transaction submits the on-chain request that is captured by the pool relayer, and transferred to the oracle in the pool.
 After the oracle completes the task, the post-processed data are relayed to Quex Core contract.
 Quex Core verifies the authority of the signing Trust Domain for this particular action, checks the signature, and sends the data to our callback.